apache/pekko/docs/src/main/paradox/typed/dispatchers.md

 ## Introduction

-An Pekko `MessageDispatcher` is what makes Pekko Actors "tick", it is the engine of the machine so to speak.
+A Pekko `MessageDispatcher` is what makes Pekko Actors "tick", it is the engine of the machine so to speak.
 All `MessageDispatcher` implementations are also an @scala[`ExecutionContext`]@java[`Executor`], which means that they can be used to execute arbitrary code, for instance @scala[`Future`s]@java[`CompletableFuture`s].